Reshmi Ghosh

 [Mar 2018] Elected to receive Dean's fellowship to support doctoral studies.

-[Dec 2017] Graduated with a Master of Science degree in Civil and Environmental Engineering, and started working as a Research Intern with Prof. H. Scott Matthews on ecnomic analysis and risk analysis for Deep-sea mining and Offshore wind farm infrastruture in the Atlantic region.
+[Dec 2017] Graduated with a Master of Science degree in Civil and Environmental Engineering, and started working as a Research Intern with Prof. H. Scott Matthews on economic analysis and risk analysis of energy systems

 [Mar 2017] Received Merit Scholarship from Carnegie Mellon to support master's studies in the academic year 2017-2018.

-[Sep 2016] Started serving as CMU Graduate Student Advisory Comittee Representative - a intiative to help bridge the gap between graduate students and the school administration.
+[Sep 2016] Started serving as CMU Graduate Student Advisory Committee Representative - an initiative to help bridge the gap between graduate students and the school administration.

 [Jan 2016] Received Civil and Environmental Engineering department scholarship to support master's studies for the academic year 2016-2017.
 Scholarship resulted in 25% tuition waiver.